There are many reasons you may want to pursue an employment law claim in California.

 Make sure your written contingency fee agreement with your employment lawyer spells out and answers all your questions about who is going to pay these types of costs and how they will figured and accounted for if you recover money on your employment law claim.

 You should be sure you know how costs like the following will be handled:

 - The costs of filing your case with relevant administrative agencies or court clerks;

 - Expenses related to discovery, including court reporters who charge for depositions; and,

 - Any other funds a lawyer will expend to protect your interests and legal rights.

 We Offer Free Consultations and Contingency Fee Representation

 You do not need to give up your rights in an employment law matter just because you are worried about paying attorneys’ fees.
-Our lawyers take cases on a contingency fee, meaning you only pay if we win your case.
+Our experienced employment lawyers take cases on a contingency fee, meaning you only pay if we win your case.

 This includes discrimination claims, sexual and other harassment matters, retaliation cases, wrongful termination matters, and many more areas of employment law.

 The Los Angeles employment law attorneys at Workplace Rights Law Group will protect your legal rights, without an upfront investment from you.
-We do not charge unless you prevail in your claim, so please call (818) 844-5200 or visit our site to schedule a free case review.